Table of contents

 - All breaking changes are readily documented in the Release Notes (breaking changes are unavoidable, however Dplug uses SemVer to batch them).

 The D programming language is a general-purpose programming language with static typing, systems-level access, and C-like syntax.
 It provides strong improvements over C++ along with uniquely composable new kind of abstractions (though Dplug doesn't make use of such power).

-- Faster builds out of the box without header-only libraries or combined source.
+- Get faster builds out of the box without header-only libraries or combined source.

-- No more need to learn C++, or worse - keep up with the changes in C++.
+- Drop the need to learn C++, or if you're experienced keep up with the changes in C++.